Learning is the Key to a Life Free of Violence.

 - In the U.S., intimate partner violence affects more than 12 million people each year (CDC, NISVS 2010)

-Sadly, domestic violence impacts every community in the world.
-Here in the U.S., thirty percent of people say they know a woman who has been physically abused by her husband or boyfriend in the past year.
-Domestic violence not only affects women, but men and same-sex relationship partners as well.
+Domestic violence impacts every community in the world.
+Here in the U.S., thirty percent of people say they know a woman who has been physically abused by their spouse or partner in the past year.
+Domestic violence not only affects women, but men, and same-sex relationship partners as well.

 The entire community pays a cost for domestic violence and the resources needed to address it.
 Each year, the tally for the resources needed to address domestic violence exceeds $5.8 billion (CDC, 2003).